Learn how to craft advanced animations with InVision Studio.

 What happens if there’s no consistency? 🤔

-If twinned objects have different names, or if the object structure differs between states, Studio will find it difficult to locate the object’s “other state” counterpart.
+If twinned objects have different names, or if the object structure differs between states, Studio might find it a bit difficult to locate the object’s “other state” counterpart.

 Creating the “After” State